Segev955/EX3/README.md

 running times, including a comparison to the previous java project can be found in the wiki added to this github project. https://github.com/Segev955/Ex3/wiki
 ## Running The Program
+To run the program open the command prompt in the folder that contains it and type "python main.py ../data/G1.json" (or any other file) like in the picture bellow.<br>
 ![image](https://user-images.githubusercontent.com/93653029/147609275-ff988547-e015-45d8-a675-ce210195e81b.png)

 result checks provided these visuals:<br>